laravel/docs/eloquent-relationships.md

         //
     }

+> **Warning**
-> {note} Pivot models may not use the `SoftDeletes` trait.
+> Pivot models may not use the `SoftDeletes` trait.
 If you need to soft delete pivot records consider converting your pivot model to an actual Eloquent model.

 <a name="custom-pivot-models-and-incrementing-ids"></a>
 #### Custom Pivot Models And Incrementing IDs